Kirill-dev01/resume/README.md

 # Kirill Nikitenko
 *Software Engineer*

-I am motivated and passionate Software Engineer with a strong foundation in Python.
-Equipped with hands-on experience developing applications and scripts from personal projects.
-A quick learner dedicated to writing clean, efficient code.
-At the present moment, besides working on my own projects, I am studying Front-End development and Java.
+I am a motivated and passionate Software Engineer, currently developing my skills as a Python programmer.
+I have hands-on experience developing applications and scripts through personal projects and am a quick learner dedicated to writing clean, efficient code.
+Currently, in addition to my personal projects, I am studying Front-End development and Java.

 ---